-Registration Links are on Page 16 of the RFP.
+The registration link is on Page 17 of the RFP.

 Once registered, you will receive notification of the workshop.

 The Agency Information Form should be completed and emailed to Mr. Jared Bohlander (jbohlander@gohs.ga.gov) prior to the workshop (or bring with you to the workshop).